Skip to content

 “Doctor, can you vaccinate children younger than 5 years of age?”

 No, not at this time.
-However, Moderna has recently announced interim data from its KidCove COVID-19 vaccine study in children 6 months to 6 years of age showing similar efficacy and safety as older children/adults using a quarter of the adult dose (25 micrograms).
-Pfizer is still undertaking trials in children from 6 months to 5 years of age to evaluate safety and efficacy of their vaccine.
+However, Moderna recently announced interim data from its KidCove COVID-19 vaccine study in children 6 months to 6 years of age showing similar efficacy and safety as older children/adults using a quarter of the adult dose (25 micrograms).
+Pfizer is still undertaking trials in children from 6 months to 5 years of age to evaluate the safety and efficacy of its vaccine.
 We anticipate that we should have preliminary data soon.

 “Doctor, my child is about to turn 12.
 Should I wait until they can get the adult dose?”